Social Etiquette and Business Protocol

 II.
 Strictly Business: Polished and Professional in a Corporate Environment

-Eighty-five percent of success in getting a job, keeping a job, and moving up in an organization is due to soft, or “people” skills; 15 percent is due to technical skills, or the knowledge required for a job.
-According to HR professionals and corporate executives, these soft or “people” skills are lacking in today’s college graduates.
+Eighty-five percent of success in getting a job, keeping a job, and moving up in an organization is due to people or “soft” skills; 15 percent is due to technical skills, or the knowledge required for a job.
+According to HR professionals and corporate executives, these people or “soft” skills and emotional intelligence skills are lacking in today’s college graduates.
 The good news, however, is that these skills are much easier to learn than the technical skills it took years to learn; and yet, the lack of these basic skills can keep college graduates from achieving the dreams for which they worked so hard.
 This two-hour class will equip you with the essential leadership and social skills required to be polished and professional in the business world.

-Topics include: How to distinguish yourself from the competition with your presence power points; handshaking and introduction basics; interview and business meeting protocol; professional business office decorum; electronic business arena communications; dressing appropriately for your profession; and much more.
+Topics include: How to distinguish yourself from the competition with your presence power points; handshaking and introduction basics; interview and business meeting protocol; how to build rapport for successful business relationships; professional business office decorum; electronic business arena communications; dressing appropriately for your profession; and much more.

 III.
-Dining Etiquette and Table Manners: Dine Like a Diplomat
+Dining Etiquette and Table Manners: The Art of the Business Meal

 Today, nearly half of all business transactions, including job interviews are conducted at the dining table; and there is no better, or possibly worse place to make an impression than at the table.
-Negotiating the minefield of place settings, table manners, and difficult foods while trying to hold a conversation can be stressful and challenging.
+Negotiating the minefield of place settings, table manners, and difficult foods while trying to hold a conversation can be stressful and challenging, but in our competitive, global business environment, polished dining skills are a must!
 This two-hour class will prepare you to dine with anyone, anywhere in the world.

 Topics include: Table settings and how to read them; taking a seat, conversation, and posture at the table; the American and Continental styles of dining; how to correctly use your utensils–silverware savvy; the courses in a meal and how to eat them; the dos and don’ts of table manners; how to eat difficult foods; toasting etiquette; host and guest etiquette; and more.